Black Currant Oil for Hair Loss, Best Dosage and Skin Benefits

 There are many factors that can contribute to losing your hair, but a deficiency in certain important fatty acids is a common one.
-Here’s where black currant oil can help.
+Here’s where high quality black currant oil capsules, like these popular hexane free ones I take, can help.

-The seeds of black currants are extremely rich in 3 valuable fatty acids for healthier hair and better health in general.
-Black currant seed oil contains high levels of gamma linoleic acid, alpha linolenic acid and stearidonic acid.
-Let’s have a quick look at each of them.
+The seeds of black currants are rich in 3 valuable fatty acids for healthier hair.
+They contain high levels of gamma linoleic acid, alpha linolenic acid and stearidonic acid.
+Here’s a quick look at each of them.

 Gamma Linoleic Acid

 Black currant oil is one of the richest known sources of gamma linoleic acid, also called GLA, with up to 20% content.
-This fatty acid has powerful anti-inflammatory properties and is often recommended for health conditions resulting from inflammation like arthritis.
+This fatty acid has strong anti-inflammatory properties and is often recommended for inflammatory conditions.

-In terms of hair loss, the GLA in black currant seed oil can inhibit the change from testosterone to dihydrotestosterone (DHT) by way of the 5-alpha-reductase enzyme.
-Excessive dihydrotestosterone in your body can attack hair follicle and by blocking DHT production, black currant oil may help prevent further hair loss due to androgenic alopecia in both men and women.
+In terms of hair loss, the GLA can inhibit the conversion of testosterone to another compound which attacks hair follicles.
+By blocking this conversion the oil may help prevent further hair loss due to androgenic alopecia in both men and women.

 Alpha Linolenic Acid